LK1105/c0met14/README.md

 Project for the c0met jailbreak.
 This jailbreak is an open source project.

+# What now?
+I guess you can modify it to add the exploit if you feel like it

 # DOESN"T WORK
 An expose on c0met,
 It is fake, I built it from the latest fork